mahabakr607-max/StudentCourseManagement-main-main/README.md

 ## 🔒 Environment Variables

-Create a `.env` or configuration file for sensitive information such as:
+Create a `.env` file inside the backend directory with your local configuration.

+Example:

 ```text
 PORT=5000